Welcome! I am a PhD candidate in Economics at Nova School of Business and Economics. I am on the 2025/26 academic job market.

 Job Market Paper

-Mortgage structure, saving rates, and the wealth distribution
+Mortgage structure, household saving, and the wealth distribution

 Working papers